-The outdoor unit is shipped with refrigerant and the service valves closed.
-O Do not open service valves on the unit until all non-condensibles have been removed from the piping system and authorization has been obtained from the commissioning agent.
+The unit is shipped with refrigerant and the service valves closed. $\bigcirc$ Do not open service valves on the unit until all non-condensibles have been removed from the piping system and authorization to do so has been obtained from the commissioning agent.